How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Optimizing Your Google Business Profile

 To further optimize your profile, add high-quality photos of your business, products, or services.
 Encourage your customers to leave reviews, as positive reviews can significantly enhance your credibility and attract new customers.
+I ask every happy customer to leave a review.

 Utilizing Social Media Platforms for Brand Awareness